blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/campaigns/korsarus/arcanus/monolith.md

 - The ruined city was once named Thahkaowahdah
 - The monolith is a trial for godhood
 - The Titan King Yevor's tomb is impossible to find
+- The four trials are courage, integrity, determination, and selflessness

 ### Residents
 - Tuhchaizaikay(she/her, human, psion)